The International Capital Markets Review: France

 This Ordinance also introduced the possibility for French securitisation funds to grant loans to non-financial companies and to enter into loan sub-participations.
 These funds may also benefit from the Dailly Law assignment regime, which is a simplified way of transferring professional receivables that was formerly reserved to credit institutions.

-Further, as a response to the covid-19 crisis, the European Commission has proposed encouraging a broader use of securitisation in the recovery phase, by freeing up bank capital and supporting banks in their efforts to enhance lending to households and businesses.
+Furthermore, as a response to the covid-19 pandemic, the European Commission has proposed encouraging a broader use of securitisation in the recovery phase, by freeing up bank capital and supporting banks in their efforts to enhance lending to households and businesses.
 The amendments would extend the 'simple, transparent and standardised' framework to on-balance-sheet synthetic securitisation and remove regulatory obstacles to the securitisation of non-performing exposures.

 The Banking Reform regulates high-frequency trading (HFT) by specifying that any person using automatic trading systems must: